kadiyamshivaji/CopyInc/README.md

-# CopyInc
+# CopyInc+

-The **CopyInc** Chrome extension, a tool designed to streamline the process of sharing INC numbers effortlessly.
-With a single click, this extension empowers you to quickly and conveniently copy the INC number, eliminating the need for manual entry and saving you valuable time.
+The **CopyInc+** is a versatile Chrome extension that streamlines INC management, enabling you to efficiently copy INC numbers, severity, customize options , access notes, and instantly launch your instances with a single click.".

 ## Download the source code
 1. Click on the CopyInc.zip file